hiero-ledger/hiero-sdk-python/CONTRIBUTING.md

 # Contributing to the Hiero Python SDK

 Thank you for your interest in contributing to the Hiero Python SDK!
-We appreciate your help and welcome code contributions, feature requests, bug reports and blog posts.
-The community also offers various sources of support.

 Please read this guide carefully.